volkodavs/grpc-price-exchanger/README.md

 ## Modules

 * **Money Maker** - submit prices on server
+  * submit price in random fashion from 1 to 5 sec
+  * using blocking stub for simplicity
 * **Server** - consume new prices and notify clients with a new prices
+  * register the clients in Set
 * **Client** - consume prices and print it to output
+  * using blocking stub for simplicity
 * **Proto** - profobuf definition